Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

   - Quests have treats and fun explosives
   - Swords are proper and are flipped horizontally
   - Stat rebalances for useless or forgotten items (Redstone and Great sword)
-  - Informative tooltips for machines (ex: if they are deprecated, how they work, alternative names)
+  - Informative tooltips for machines (if they are deprecated, how they work, alternative names)
   - Recipes for items that have none or are improper (Neutron Reflector, Meteor swords, etc).
   - Damage rebalance for axes